Benoit Bouchet: Career

-At a young age, Benoit took up the sport of windsurfing under the watchful guidance of his experienced father, Serge de Robillard Bouchet.
+At a young age, Benoit took up windsurfing under the watchful guidance of his experienced father, Serge de Robillard Bouchet.
 At the age of 21, Benoit set out to break the record for windsurfing between the two islands with the full support of his family.

-On September 11, 1994, Benoit left the Mauritian shore at Morne Brabant, at 6.15am.
-His board of choice was the "Fanatic Mega Cat".
+On September 11, 1994, Benoit left the Mauritian shore at Morne Brabant at 6.15 am.
+His board of choice was the "Fanatic Mega Cat."
 Later that day, he landed on the shore of Reunion Island, Point De Cascade, Ste.
-Rose at 1.44pm.
-During his journey, he was carefully followed by a boat carrying his friends and family along with the local media crew.
+Rose at 1.44 pm.
+He was carefully followed by a boat carrying his friends, family, and the local media crew during his journey.

 Bouchet currently holds the record for being the first Mauritian to complete the distance of 170 km between Mauritius and Reunion in the time of 7h29m on a windsurf.
-He was awarded a medal of sportsmanship for the month of September 1994 by the Mauritian Minister of Sports, Michael Glover, in January 1995.
+He was awarded a sportsmanship medal for September 1994 by the Mauritian Minister of Sports, Michael Glover, in January 1995.